NESREA embarks on enforcement, seals metal smelting company in Ibadan

-The National Environmental Standards and Regulations Enforcement Agency (NESREA) has carried out an enforcement exercise that involved the sealing of a metal smelting company located along Lagos-Ibadan expressway, Ibadan, on Wednesday.
+The National Environmental Standards and Regulations Enforcement Agency (NESREA) has carried out an enforcement exercise that involved the sealing of a metal smelting company located along Lagos-Ibadan expressway, Ibadan, recently.

 “The major issue was that of environmental audit.
 We have visited several times and they denied us access.
-We have written to them to invite them to a meeting to find solutions, but they refused to attend the meeting.
-Our staff have been abused and threatened.
+We have written to them to invite them for a meeting to find solutions.”

 Obagiri added that the company has not done an Environmental Impact Assessment since it began operations some years ago.

 He added that the quarry, known as Lord Chosen Quarry Nigeria Ltd, also had issues with an environmental audit.
-“For four years they have not updated their environmental records.
-We have written to them severally but there was no response.
+“For four years, they have not updated their environmental records.
+We wrote to them several timers but there was no response.

 He said the companies would remain sealed until they comply with the environmental standards of the Federal Republic of Nigeria.